 We previously discussed stock splits and stock dividends.
-You learned why companies pursue them and the result on security positions.
-When a stock split or stock dividend occurs, it also affects option positions.
+You learned why companies use them and how they affect stock positions.
+When a stock split or stock dividend occurs, option contracts on that stock are also adjusted.

 Long 1 ABC Jan $200 call (right to buy 100 shares @ $200)

-If a forward stock split occurs, the contract is adjusted in different ways depending on the split type.
-There are two types of forward splits - even and uneven.
+When a forward stock split occurs, the contract is adjusted based on the split type.
+There are two types of forward splits: even and uneven.

-An even stock split can easily be spotted.
-If the stock split ratio ends in 1, then it’s an even stock split.
+An even stock split is easy to spot: if the split ratio ends in 1, it’s even.
 For example:

-Even stock splits adjust the number of contracts and strike price, but the number of shares delivered at exercise (per contract) remains the same.
+But the shares delivered at exercise (per contract) stays the same.

 Assume this position again: